-2.3.3 Time Averaging Loss
+3.3.3 Time Averaging Loss

 The measures of the coherence function (visibility) for objects not located at the phase-tracking center are slowly time-variable due to the changing array geometry, so that averaging them will cause a loss of amplitude.
 The acceptable loss depends on the expected or required image fidelity.
 Unfortunately, and unlike the bandwidth loss effect described above, the losses due to time averaging cannot be simply parameterized.
 The only simple case exists for observations at $\delta = 90^{\circ}$, where the effects are identical to the bandwidth effect except they operate in the azimuthal, rather than the radial, direction.
-The functional dependence is the same in this case with $\delta\nu/\nu$ replaced with $\omega\delta t$, where ω is the Earth's angular rotation rate, and δt is the averaging interval.
+The functional dependence is the same in this case with $\Delta \nu / \nu$ replaced with $\Omega{\text{Earth}} \Delta t$, where Ω{Earth} is the Earth's angular rotation rate, and Δt is the averaging interval.

 For other declinations, the effects are more complicated and approximate techniques must be employed.
 Chapter 13 of Reference 1 considers the average reduction in image amplitude due to finite time averaging.
-The results are summarized in Table V(b), showing the time averaging in seconds which results in 1%, 5% and 10% loss in the amplitude of a point source located at the half-power point of the primary beam.
+The results are summarized in Table 7, showing the time averaging in seconds which results in 1%, 5% and 10% loss in the amplitude of a point source located at the half-power point of the primary beam.
 If the target source extends a fraction 1/f of the half-power from the phase-tracking point, the table entries are multiplied by f.

-2.3.4 Non-Coplanar Baselines
+3.3.4 Non-Coplanar Baselines

 The principles by which nearly all images are made in Fourier synthesis imaging are based on the assumption that all the coherence measurements are made in a plane.
 This is strictly true for E-W interferometers, but is manifestly false for the VLA, with the single exception of snapshots.
 Analysis of the problem shows that the errors associated with the assumption of a planar array increase quadratically with angle from the phase-tracking center.
 Serious errors result if the product of the angular offset in radians times the angular offset in synthesized beams exceeds unity.
-The effects are especially severe at 90cm, where standard 'two-dimensional' imaging can only be done for 'D'-configuration data.
-This effect is noticeable at L-band in certain instances, but can be safely ignored at all other bands.
+The effects are especially severe at $\lambda 90$ cm, where standard two-dimensional imaging can only be done for D-configuration data.
+This effect is noticeable at $\lambda 20$ cm in certain instances, but can be safely ignored at shorter wavelengths.